h3abionet/h3agwas/README.md

 * `samplesize`: This was  included mainly for development purposes but _perhaps_ might be helpful to some users.
 This allows you sample only the first _n_ people in each genotype report.
 This allows you to extract out a small subset of the data for testing purposes.
 The default is 0, which means that *all* individuals will be generated.

+### Advanced features for sample handling

 * `mask`: This is a file of sample IDs that you want excluded from your data.
 These should be IDs given in the _Institute Sample Label_ of the sample sheet.
 The file should contain at least one column, possibly with other columns white-space delimited.
 Only the first column is used the other columns are ignored.

 * `replicates`: This is a file of sample IDs that are biological replicates.
 You will often include biological replicates for genotyping -- the label as given in the _Institute Sample Label_ column will of course be different, but once you have extracted out the sample ID using the _idpat_ field above, all the replicates for the same individual will then have the same sample id.
 For samples that have replicates you should choose one of the samples to be the canonical one and then identify the others as being the replicates with the labels

+* `newpat`: This is experimental and only should be used with care.
+Suppose, completely hypothetically, there's a sample mix-up.
+The person you called "X3RTY" is actually "UYT0AV" who is actually "R2D2" and so on.
+You can fix the sample-sheet but the genotyping calls still have the same (wrong values).
+If you have chosen your _Institute Sample_Label_ so that it contains both the ID and the plate and well then our scripts can help you.
+If not, good luck to you.
+    * set _idpat_ to a regular expression that gives as the plate ID as the FID and well as the IID.
+This will give you the id uniquely determined by the plate and the well.
+    * fix your sample sheet -- just fix the _Institute Sample Label_ field.
+Choose your _newpat_ as a regular expression that extracts out the correct ID from this.
+Our workflow will use the plate and well in your sample sheet to produce to match the plate/well from the genotype calling phase to the correct ID.
+(If you look in the working directory of the fixFam process the .command.out file will show you all the matches)

 ## Output